Level/level-test/README.md

 const db = level({ valueEncoding: 'json' })
 ```

 Or use [any `abstract-leveldown` compliant store](https://github.com/Level/awesome#stores)!
-In this case `level-test` assumes the storage is on disk and will thus create a unique temporary directory.
+In this case `level-test` assumes the storage is on disk and will thus create a unique temporary directory, unless you pass `mem: true`.

 ```js
 const rocksdb = require('rocksdb')